hiiamboris/red-mezz-warehouse-gitlab-mirror/assert.md

 Instead, we want to evaluate assertion code step by step and show full backtrace in case of failure.

 We also do not want to throw an error and stop the program.
 Assertion may be wrong itself (too strict, or temporarily fails due to some work going on).
 Or most code parts may work just fine even if some unused feature fails the tests.
 Most annoying is when an assertion fails inside a piece of code in a complex program and whole program aborts because of it, losing all state and any ability to debug it while it's hot.
+By continuing after failure we can get bigger overview of failing parts before we dive into fixes.

 A message should always be displayed however.
 Failure indication, backtrace and possibly a user-provided message.
 Ideally we want the line number as well, but that's not yet possible AFAIK.